colugomusic/afs/README.md

 `auto request_playback_pos(ez::nort_t) -> void`

-Triggers the realtime audio thread to report the playback position so that it can be queried by other threads using `get_playback_pos()`.
+Requests the realtime audio thread to report the playback position so that it can be queried by other threads using `get_playback_pos()`.

 The background loader thread will call this automatically between each chunk but you can call it more often in your UI thread if you want to.